cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/rascal_does_not_dream_of_a_dreaming_girl_2019.md

 description = """In Fujisawa, Sakuta Azusagawa is in his second year of high school.
 Blissful days with his girlfriend and upperclassman, Mai Sakurajima, are interrupted by the appearance of his first crush, Shoko Makinohara."""

 [taxonomies]
-xmas_genres = ['Fantasy', 'Drama', 'Romance', 'Global', 'Animation']
+xmas_genres = ['Fantasy', 'Global', 'Animation', 'Drama', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/rascal-does-not-dream-of-a-dreaming-girl/"""